saloni27301/Food-N_Fun-App/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## JSON Server
+Use this command for invoke json-api in your local system :- `cd app\assets\data` for reaching at the desired file folder.
+Then  run `npx json-server --watch db.json` for your local server at your pc.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.